Job Specification

 Ability to utilize and instruct others in the proper usage of

-electronic communications, computer information systems, other
+electronic communications, computer information systems,

-other related units.
+locations, and other related units.

 Ability to evaluate the reliability and credibility of witnesses'